elabftw/elabdoc/doc/api.rst

 Using Python
 ------------

 A module named `elabapy` is provided for easy access to eLabFTW's API.
+You need to use Python 3.
+Versions below 3 will not work.

 How to install
 ``````````````